gbdev/pandocs/src/Power_Up_Sequence.md

 Regardless of the console you intend for your game to run on, it is prudent to rely on as little of the following as possible, barring what is mentioned elsewhere in this documentation to detect which system you are running on.
 This ensures maximum compatibility, both across consoles and cartridges (especially flashcarts, which typically run their own menu code before your game), increases reliability, and is generally considered good practice.

+Due to the high volatility of the information presented below (due to the complexity of some of the boot ROM behaviors), what is documented below but not elsewhere might contain errors.
-The following information may be incomplete, as well, so rely on this at your own risk.
+Rely on it at your own risk.

 ### Common remarks